moj-analytical-services/splink/docs/dev_guides/changing_splink/development_quickstart.md

 The decision of which approach to take is subjective.

-Some developers will already be using Spark and will already have `poetry` installed, but are not familiar with `conda`.
-For these users, there's probably little advantage to using `conda`.
+If you already have Python and Poetry installed (plus Java and PostgreSQL if you want to run the Spark and PostgreSQL backends locally), there is probably little advantage to using `conda`.

 On the other hand, `conda` is particular suitable if: